SSCHAcode/sschacode.github.io/download.md

 ```
 MPICC=mpicc python setup.py install
 ```
-Make sure that at the end of the installation no error is displayed, and the write PARALLEL ENVIRONMENT DECTECTED SUCCESFULLY is displayed.
-Note that, if using the julia enhanced version, the last command is not required, and you can install only mpi4py.
+Make sure that no error is displayed at the end of the installation and that the write PARALLEL ENVIRONMENT DECTECTED SUCCESFULLY is displayed.
+Note that if using the Julia enhanced version, the last command is not required, and you can install only mpi4py.

 # 3. Install qe-5.1.0_elph